jrisi256/learn/README.md

-# Learning HTML and CSS
+# Learning
-This is where I will be practicing my skills in building a website.
+This is where I will document all my learning attempts and activities.
+Below are links to learning resources.

 ## Cheat Sheets
 https://digital.com/tools/html-cheatsheet/#category-home